Blanton Winship

 Blanton C. Winship (November 23, 1869 – October 9, 1947) was an American military lawyer and veteran of both the Spanish–American War and World War I. During his career, he served both as Judge Advocate General of the United States Army and as the governor of Puerto Rico.
-An investigation led by the United States Commission on Civil Rights blamed him for the Ponce massacre, which killed 21 people.
+An investigation led by the United States Commission on Civil Rights blamed him for the Ponce massacre, where 19 people were killed.

 Early life and education

 Blanton Winship was born in Macon, Georgia, and graduated from Mercer University in 1889.
 He received a law degree from the University of Georgia in 1893, where he also played football for one year.

 Career

 Military service

 During the Spanish–American War, Winship joined the 1st Georgia Infantry, a volunteer force.
 After the war, President Theodore Roosevelt appointed Winship to become a judge advocate in the Army's Judge Advocate General's Corps.
-His duties, though 1917, included teaching at the United States Military Academy and authoring, with John Henry Wigmore, the dean of Northwestern University's law school, the Army's first rules of evidence for courts-martial.
+His duties, through 1917, included teaching at the United States Military Academy and authoring, with John Henry Wigmore, the dean of Northwestern University's law school, the Army's first rules of evidence for courts-martial.

 When World War I broke out, he fought in France and led several campaigns.
-Winship commanded the 110th and 118th Infantry Regiments in the 28th Division while also serving as the Staff Judge Advocate of First Army.
+Winship commanded the 110th Infantry Regiment (United States) and 118th Infantry Regiments in the 28th Infantry Division (United States) while also serving as the Staff Judge Advocate of First Army.
 Winship was awarded the Distinguished Service Cross for "extraordinary heroism in action near Lachaussee, France, November 9, 1918."
 He also received the Silver Star for gallantry in action near Villers sur Fere, France.

 Following the war, Winship returned to military law.
 He was appointed to serve as a military aide to President Calvin Coolidge.
 Eventually he became the Judge Advocate General of the Army, a position he held from 1931 to his retirement from service in 1933.